Altenburg: Transport

 Altenburg was the first city in Thuringia with connection to the railway, established in 1842 with the Leipzig–Hof line.
 Initially, Altenburg station was a terminus station, which became impractical as traffic grew, so a new through station was built in 1878 in the north-east of the city.
 In addition to the connections to Leipzig (1842) and Hof/Zwickau (1844), some more lines were established to Glauchau (1858, via Gößnitz), to Gera (1865, via Gößnitz), to Zeitz (1872, abandoned in 2002) and to Narsdorf (1901, abandoned in 1998).
 Today, the Altenburg station is the only station within the municipality, after the Paditz station (on the Hof line) and the North Altenburg station (on the Zeitz line) were closed.
 There are some regional trains to Leipzig, Zwickau and Erfurt (via Gera and Jena) today.
 Glauchau can be reached by changing trains in the near Gößnitz station.
 With the rollout of the Leipzig City Tunnel in December 2013, the services on the Leipzig–Hof/Zwickau line were reorganized and integrated in the S-Bahn Mitteldeutschland with connections to Leipzig twice an hour.
 The connection to long-distance trains is carried out via Leipzig (north and east), Jena (south) and Erfurt (west), since the last long-distance trains on the Leipzig–Hof line ceased operating in 2006.

 Altenburg is situated between two Autobahns: the A4 (Erfurt–Dresden) passes approximately 20 km south and the A72 (Leipzig–Chemnitz) passes approximately 20 km east of the city.
-Regional traffic is carried by the three national roadsn in Altenburg.
+Regional traffic is carried by the three national roads in Altenburg.
 The B7 is the connection to Gera (and A4 in Erfurt direction) in the south-west and to Rochlitz in the north-east, the B93 runs to Borna (and A72 in Leipzig direction) in the north and to Zwickau in the south and the B180 links Altenburg with Zeitz in the west and Hohenstein-Ernstthal (and A72/A4 in Chemnitz and Dresden direction via secondary road 1357) in the south-east.
 An important secondary road connects Altenburg with Gera north to the B7 via Lumpzig.
 The B7 and B93 bypass the town center on a ring road to absorb the transit traffic between Leipzig and Zwickau.